 Whether you are participating in a teacher-led online class, or practicing on your own through a self-led practice, there are many benefits of practicing at home.

-Whether you are participating in a teacher-led online class, or practicing on your own through a self-led practice, there are many benefits of practicing at home.
+Whether you are participating in a teacher-led online class, or practicing on your own through a self-led practice, there are many benefits of practicing yoga at home.
 Being in your own personal space without preoccupations about others watching you can mean that your practice is much more intimate and focused.
 The comfort and convenience of being able to roll out your mat wherever you are, without the stress and time drain of having to travel to class, means that maintaining a regular and more frequent yoga practice is much more achievable.
 You can be spontaneous; fitting in a practice when you have a window of time that suits you, or when you feel that your body and mind needs it.

 Going to class once a week is great.
 Any yoga is better than no yoga.
 But if you can increase the frequency by integrating yoga into your daily life – even if that’s just 10 minutes of meditation or a 15 minute wind down stretch at the end of the day – you’re giving yourself the best chance of being a more emotionally balanced and resilient, stronger, more mobile, happier, healthier you.